 When you start crunching numbers, focus on cost or data with dollars first because this is what has the greatest impact on your bottom line.
 Key data in this category include maintenance and service, fuel and insurance.

 Then, add on contextual information to interpret the data correctly.
 Useful context includes location, mapping and routing and additional information outside of your fleet like weather, road construction, etc.

 Take a step back

 If you are not seeing a pattern in your results, sometimes you need to take a different approach.
 If looking at all the data at once doesn’t reveal anything, consider looking at what isn’t there, in other words, the holes in the data.

 Data integration enables information to funnel from its source to a database and helps eliminate manual entry.
 Not having to rekey information saves times, permits scalability and allows your to focus on your core business.

-If your telematic system offers an Application Program Interface (API), take advantage of it.
+If your telematic system or fleet maintenance software offers an Application Program Interface (API), take advantage of it.

 Pay attention to the outliers